 2- Strong random fluctuations are indispensable far from equilibrium.
 Life, being the ultimate complex system, thrives with fluctuations.

-3- Positive (to emerge and grow) and negative (to limit and regulate) feedback mechanisms helps control many degrees of freedom in a complex system.
+3- Positive (to emerge and grow) and negative (to limit and regulate) feedback mechanisms help control many degrees of freedom in a complex system.

-Yet these mechanisms are often neglected, unemployed or unidentified in man-made systems.
+These mechanisms are often neglected, unemployed or unidentified in human-made systems.
 To this end, I have designed “simple” far-from-equilibrium experiments that naturally give rise to feedback mechanisms, which I, then, use to demonstrate their importance, as well as show by example that these dynamics can be exploited to create solutions for scientifically and technologically important problems (Research).
 Further, to understand and demonstrate the fundamental working principles of this triple mechanism, I specifically worked on as many different experimental platforms as possible using a diverse set of material systems.
-This allowed me to develop a unique methodology, to fabricate completely new material systems with superior technological functionalities, which are difficult or even impossible to achieve with conventional methodologies (Publications).
+This allowed me to develop a unique methodology, to fabricate completely new material systems with superior technological functionalities, which are difficult or even impossible to achieve with conventional methods (Publications).